 One such project, Framework, is slated to be built in Portland’s Pearl District.
 The 12-story CLT building was awarded a $1.5 million prize through the U.S. Tall Wood Building Prize Competition, funded by the U.S. Department of Agriculture, the Softwood Lumber Board and the Binational Softwood Lumber Council.
 The prize money was used to conduct seismic and fire-safety testing of the project’s unique engineering system.

 The Framework project is being designed and developed by Portland-based firms LEVER Architecture and project^.
 When completed in 2018, it will be the tallest wood building in the United States.

 The choices we make about the materials used as we develop the built environment have long-term effects on our society and the environment.
-Choose wood.
-It's beautiful, strong, versatile and renewable.
-With innovations in wood technologies, wood is now the wisest choice for more and more building applications, including mid-rise and even high-rise structures.
+Wood is beautiful, strong, versatile and renewable.
+As trees grow, they remove carbon dioxide from the atmosphere and store it as carbon.
+With innovations in wood technologies, architects and engineers are now choosing wood for more and more building applications, including mid-rise and even high-rise structures.